TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/2-validating-domain-objects.rst

         $this->view->assign('blog', $blog);
     }

-The blog object that we want to edit is passed and given to the view.
+The blog object to edit is passed and given to the view.
 The Fluid template than looks like this (slightly shortened and reduced to the important)::